MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/contains-cs-operator.md

 ms.reviewer: alexans
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 09/02/2021
+ms.date: 09/05/2021
 ms.localizationpriority: high
 ---

 # contains_cs operators

-Filters a record set based on the provided value with a case sensitive search.
+Filters a record set based on the provided value with a case-sensitive search.
 The value represents a string contained in the searched column.

-Operators with an `_cs` suffix are case sensitive.
+Operators with an `_cs` suffix are case-sensitive.

 > [!NOTE]
 > Case-insensitive operators are currently supported only for ASCII-text.
 For non-ASCII comparison, use the [tolower()](tolowerfunction.md) function.

 The following table provides a comparison of the `contains` operators.
-For further information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).
+For more information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).

 > [!NOTE]
 > The following abbreviations are used in the table below: